coronarymcq/shop/legal/TO DO.md

 <!-- This has been done and updated -->

-25. It works on mobile, but some adjustments in text size and spacing would improve the experience for mobile users (RESIZE ISSUES)
+25. It works on mobile, but some adjustments in text size and spacing would improve the experience for mobile users (RESIZE ISSUES) (BAU PAGE)

 26. There’s room for making it more visually appealing, Some color contrasts or better fonts could help